Learning to Teach Myself Any Skill: A Straightforward Approach

 Introduction

-We live in a time where knowing how to learn is just as valuable as what you learn.
-This guide takes a grounded approach to building self-teaching habits that actually work—no hype, just discipline and structure.
+We live in a time where knowing how to learn is just as valuable as what we learn.
+This guide takes a grounded approach to building self-teaching habits that actually work, just discipline and structure.

 Understanding How Learning Works